 Expensive gifts to a business partner should be avoided as it might be perceived as a bribe.
 Giving gifts is not part of Norwegian business culture, except a small Christmas gift or an item with a logo.

 Over 99 % of the population speak Norwegian as their first language.
-However, most Norwegians are very well trained in English, so you can expect to manoeuvre through society and business without major difficulties.
+However, most Norwegians are very well trained in English, so you can expect to maneuver through society and business without major difficulties.

+Norwegians can be perceived as cold and direct.
 Do not be surprised if people don't speak to each other in the elevator, in a shop or on the bus.
 Small talk with strangers is not common in Norway.

 German, French and Spanish are also often taught in school, but most Norwegians are not fluent in these languages.
 Norwegians can understand Swedes and Danes without much difficulties.

 Also read: 5 tips for successful tendering in Norway

 Living in Norway can be expensive, but the salaries are competitive, retirement is good, and quality of life is extraordinary.
 Norwegians value a good work-life balance.
 Normal business hours start at 8.00 am and end at 4.00 pm, from Monday to Friday, and opening hours of public offices normally are from around 9.00 am to 2.00 or 3.00 pm.
 The public summer holiday is three weeks in July.
 In these weeks, as well as the days off during Christmas and Easter, one is not expected to work, including answering e-mails etc.